The development of deep-ocean anoxia in a comprehensive ocean phosphorus model: sec2 The Slomp and van Capellen model

 \subsection{\lab{sec2.1}Non-dimensionalisation of the model}

 Our procedure for simplifying the model begins by non-dimensionalising the system.
-Numerically, the solution approaches a steady state, and our aim is to scale the system so that the scaled concentration variables are $O(1)$ at the steady state.
-We first note that, in Slomp and van Capellen (2007), $v = 1$ corresponds to the modern, well-mixed ocean with values $\sim 0.1$ representing poorly-mixed, anoxic oceans.
-It is the latter configuration we wish to study initially (we note that the state of an oxic deep ocean involves a rescaling, as described in section \ref{sec3}) and so we scale this parameter as
+Numerically, using the parameter values estimated by Slomp and van Capellen (2007), the solution approaches a steady state.
+Our aim is to scale the system so that the scaled concentration variables are $O(1)$ at this steady state.
+We first note that in Slomp and van Capellen’s model, the mixing parameter $v$ was taken to be $=1$ for a well-mixed ocean, but was lower for poorly mixed anoxic oceans, with values $v\sim v_a=0.1$.
+We use this anoxic value in our choice of scales below, but because later in section 3.2 we also consider the case of a well-mixed ocean, it is useful to retain the dimensionless parameter \be\lab{newvv}\nu=\frac{v}{v_a}\ee in order to facilitate the possibility of adjusting the mixing parameter in a straightforward manner.

-where $v_a$ is a reference value for the anoxic ocean and $\nu$ will be our transformed mixing parameter which now ranges between $0$ and $\frac{1}{v_a}$.
-We set $v_a = 0.1$ and will consider $\nu=1$ as a representation of a poorly-mixed ocean with $\nu=10$ corresponding to the modern, well-mixed ocean.

 Next, we ensure that the scaled concentrations are $O(1)$ at the steady state by identifying the largest terms on the right hand sides of system \eqref{2.1} and balancing them.
 For example, let $s_1 = [s_1] \bar{s}_1$, where $[s_1]$ denotes the scale, and $\bar{s}_1$ is the new dimensionless variable.
 For some equations, the scaling argument is straightforward; consider for example \eqref{2.1}$_1$, which becomes